-The Basel III Report should be read in conjunction with Synchrony's filings with the U.S. Securities and Exchange Commission (SEC) - Annual Report on Form 10-K for the year ended December 31, 2015 ("2015 Form 10-K").
+The Basel III Report should be read in conjunction with Synchrony's filings with the U.S. Securities and Exchange Commission (SEC) - Annual Report on Form 10-K for the year ended December 31, 2015 ("2015 Form 10-K") and Quarterly Report on Form 10-Q for the period ended June 30, 2016 ("2Q 2016 Form 10-Q").
 The Basel III Report has not been audited by Synchrony's external auditors.
 The Basel III Disclosure Index (Appendix A) specifies where all required disclosures are made.